-Advocates Group 21 was established in 1999 and is conveniently situated in the central Sandton Financial District – the financial hub of South Africa.
-Currently, its membership comprises of approximately 80 advocates, with an appropriate ratio of junior advocates and senior advocates.
+Advocates Group 21 was established in 1999 and is conveniently situated in central Sandton – the financial hub of South Africa.
+Its membership comprises of approximately 80 advocates, with an appropriate ratio of junior advocates and senior advocates.

 Each advocate within Group 21 practices as an individual advocate, but also as a member of a greater independent association, the Johannesburg Bar.
 The Johannesburg Bar is one of ten regional Bar councils affiliated to the General Council of the Bar of South Africa.